fan2/mkdocs/docs/blog/posts/toolchain/gdb/5-gdb-examining-stack.md

 *   the address of the next frame down (called by this frame)
 *   the address of the next frame up (caller of this frame)
 *   the language in which the source code corresponding to this frame is written
-*   the address of the frame’s arguments
+*   the address of the frame's arguments
-*   the address of the frame’s local variables
+*   the address of the frame's local variables
 *   the program counter saved in it (the address of execution in the caller frame)
 *   which registers were saved in the frame